Date of Degree

 Copyright 2010 Israel Neuman

 Neuman, Israel.
-"Normal mode for chamber ensemble and electronics." dissertation, University of Iowa, 2010.
+"Normal mode for chamber ensemble and electronics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.